 The Cellular Modem menu allows selection of the SIM card as AT&T Direct, AT&T ROW, AT&T ROW2 or Customized.
 The Customized selection should only be used for those customers who know their APN value and are connecting to a third party NOC.
+If using a Verizon modem and connecting to Flash Technology's NOC, this setting can be ignored.

 Important!
-Changing SIM Card Type could interrupt wireless communication with the FTM 190-2.
+Changing SIM Card Type could interrupt wireless communication with the FTM 190-3.
 The SIM Card Type should not be changed remotely.